linode/docs/docs/databases/mariadb/how-to-install-mariadb-on-centos-7.md

     sudo yum install mariadb-server

-Enable MariaDB to start on boot and then start the server.
+Enable MariaDB to start on boot and then start the service:

     sudo systemctl enable mariadb
     sudo systemctl start mariadb

 MariaDB will bind to localhost (127.0.0.1) by default.
-For information on connecting to a remote database using SSH, see our [MySQL remote access guide](https://www.linode.com/docs/databases/mysql/securely-administer-mysql-with-an-ssh-tunnel) which also applies to MariaDB.
+For information on connecting to a remote database using SSH, see our [MySQL remote access guide](https://www.linode.com/docs/databases/mysql/securely-administer-mysql-with-an-ssh-tunnel), which also applies to MariaDB.

 {: .note}
 >